PBCAR/PThelper_Archive/README.md

 #### c) Curve Visualization:

 The overall sample curve is visualized, with the option to visualize each individual curve on the same plot (known as a spaghetti plot), identifying those with extreme sensitivity to price (i.e. high elasticity values; \> a z-score of 3). *NOTE:* The individual curves visualization can take time to render, especially with large data sets.

+*ADDED:* Option to visualize the y-axis in either log-10 units or original units using the `y_type` argument.
+Options are "default" for log-10 units, or "original" for original consumption values.

 ## iii) Final Processing of Purchase Task Indicators: